Quantum Mechanics

 Detailed daily schedules will be kept retrospectively:

-In sum, in this course you will encounter behaviors and theories so strange and wonderful that no human could have thought them up.
-Instead, nature rubbed the behaviors in our faces, and eventually, almost miraculously, in the early 20th century, physicists were able to understand and articulate what nature was showing them.
+In summary, in this course you will encounter behaviors and theories so strange and wonderful that no human could have thought them up.
+Instead, nature rubbed the behaviors in the faces of physicists, who eventually, even miraculously, in the early 20th century, were able to understand and articulate what nature was showing them.